If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 The most common symptom is a red, swollen eye.
 Additional symptoms may include pain, and itchy, watery eyes.
 Allergic conjunctivitis can affect both eyes.

 Pink eye is caused by bacteria, viruses, or allergens.
 It’s diagnosed as allergic conjunctivitis when allergies are the cause.
 This type of conjunctivitis isn’t contagious.
 Some common allergens include:

 - Animal skin and secretions such as saliva

 - Air pollution

-Many eye drops can cause burning and stinging when you first put them in, but this usually goes away in a few minutes.
+As with all medicines, eye drops may cause side effects.
+You may experience burning and stinging when you first put the drops in.
+This usually goes away in a few minutes.

-It’s not a good idea to wear contacts while you have allergic conjunctivitis because the contacts may cause the conjunctivitis to get worse.
-Instead, wear your glasses until your eyes feel better.
+Also, if you wear contact lenses, avoid wearing them while your eye is irritated.
+The contacts may cause the conjunctivitis to get worse.
+Wear your glasses until your eyes feel better.